Important Travel Information – Please Read

 You can make a strong case for your visa application by providing clear, accurate information.

-Any foreign national wishing to travel to America must have a visa.
+Any foreign national wishing to travel to Canada must have a valid visa or travel authorization.
 There are several options depending on the purpose of your visit:

 Entry To Canada

 If you’re considering moving to Canada, visiting family, or simply going on holiday, you’ll likely require a Canadian visitor or tourist visa for entry.
 Canada offers two types of tourist visas: single entry and multiple entry visitor visas, each with specific requirements.

 These requirements depend on various factors, such as your purpose of stay, country of origin, duration of your visit, and connections to your home country.
 To help you navigate the visa application process, we’ve created a Canada visitor visa checklist, ensuring you don’t miss any crucial steps.
 However, the initial step is to determine if you need a visa or just an Electronic Travel Authorization (eTA)

 Canadian Visa Interview Questions